8/9/2024

 Chief Executive Officer

-We continue to add new logos and we continue to cross-sell.
+We continue to add new logos, and we continue to cross-sell.
 Cross-sell is still a big portion of our business, but cross-selling is a pretty blurry item with us.
-We're dealing in these geographical niches in terms, but we continue to see that.
-We have ramped up a little bit on our sales groups over the last year and we continue to evolve that into a little bit more of a mature methodology as we beef up our different products that come apart.
-We are really starting to accumulate a less, especially on the patient flow side, a really robust suite of solutions.
-And with some of the M&A we got cooking, we think we're gonna add to that a little bit more.
-So the messaging can go to a little bit of a senior higher level and so forth in terms of what we do, but we have ramped up a little bit.
-We'll continue to gradually ramp up and continually to evolve the maturity of our sales and marketing group, which is getting there and has always been relative to other healthcare IT companies.
-I think there's been a pretty good sales group, but relative to what I've seen over my career, I still think we got room to grow in terms of what our -to-market formal processes and executions are as a company and as part of the byproduct, I think of M&A based business.
-So we continue to work on all areas of our businesses to really start refining the professionalism and just the matureism of how we work.
+We're dealing in these geographical niches in TAMS, but we continue to see that.
+We have ramped up a little bit on our sales groups over the last year, and we continue to evolve that into a little bit more of a mature methodology as we beef up our different product sets.
+We are really starting to accumulate, especially on the patient flow side, a really robust suite of solutions.
+And with some of the M&A we got cooking, we think we're going to add to that a little bit more.
+So the messaging can go to a little bit of a senior higher level and so forth in terms of of what we do, but we have ramped up a little bit.
+We'll continue to gradually ramp up and continually to evolve the maturity of our sales and marketing group, which is getting there and has always been, you know, relative to other healthcare IT companies, I think has been a pretty good sales group, but relative to what I've seen over my career, I still think we got room to grow in terms of what our go to market formal processes and executions are as a company and as part of the byproduct, I think, of an M&A-based business.
+So we continue to work on all areas of our businesses to really start refining the professionalism and just the maturism of how we work.
 So we continue to do that.

 speaker